CodeYourFuture/syllabus-archive/js-core-2/week-2/lesson.md

 Task 5
 ======

-When the 'Larger links!' button is clicked, the text of all links on the page should increase.
+When the "Larger links!" button is clicked, the text of all links on the page should increase.
 */
 ```